Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 Show Statistics with Button Control
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since the LCD 20x4 Bricklet features four buttons, we can enhance the first application by more data that can be switched with the buttons.
+Since the :ref:`LCD 20x4 Bricklet <lcd_20x4_bricklet>` features four buttons,
+we can enhance the first application by more data that can be switched with the buttons.

 .. image:: /Images/Kits/weather_station_lcd_all_orig.jpg
    :scale: 100 %
    :alt: Different modes of button control project
    :align: center
    :target: ../../_images/Kits/weather_station_lcd_all_orig.jpg